padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 ## Installation

 In order to develop a Padrino application, we have to do a few things.
-First, we must obviously have [ruby](http://www.ruby-lang.org/en/ "ruby") (at least version 2.2.2 or laster) and [rubygems](https://rubygems.org/ "rubygems") installed.
+First, we must obviously have [ruby](http://www.ruby-lang.org/en/ "ruby") (at least version 2.7.8 or later) and [rubygems](https://rubygems.org/ "rubygems") installed.
 Next, we must install the padrino framework gems: